 Emma Lewis is a mezzo soprano living in Hertfordshire and professionally based in London, performing a diverse range of opera, solo and choral repertoire.
 Plans for 2017/18 include Bach Cantatas, Mother Goose with British Youth Opera and Verdi Requiem with the Monteverdi Choir.

 Roles performed include Arnalta /La Incoronazione di Poppea (Hampstead Garden Opera), Bradamante/Alcina (Opera Alumnus), Mrs Herring/Albert Herring (Harrow Opera), Mrs Kneebone/A Dinner Engagement (Opera Dinamica), Daniel/Handel’s Belshazzar, Hippolyta/A Midsummer Night's Dream (Trinity Laban Opera), Mother/Hansel & Gretel, Third Lady/The Magic Flute (University of York Opera Society) and Dido and Sorceress/Dido & Aeneas (Eboracum Baroque)(St Martin’s Voices).
 Roles performed in scenes are Romeo/I Capuleti e i Montecchi, Quickly and Meg/Falstaff, Sélysette /Ariane et Barbe-Bleu, Hata/The Bartered Bride, Orphée/Orphée et Euridice & Sesto/La Clemenza di Tito.

 Emma has performed a diverse range of solo repertoire ranging from Bach to Messiaen.
 Recitals have included Schumann Frauenliebe und Leben, selected works from Howells' A Garland de la Mare, Elgar Sea Pictures and a recital at Kings Place as TL Gold Medal finalist.
 Emma is also a frequent mezzo-soprano and alto soloist in larger choral works, repertoire including Vivaldi Gloria, Handel Messiah, Mozart Requiem, Bach B Minor Mass, Rachmaninov Vespers and Strauss Deutsche Motette, to name but a few.

 Emma sings with the Monteverdi Choir and also freelances in professional church choirs throughout London whilst holding a regular choir position at St James Sussex Gardens in Paddington.
 Chorus work has included Opera Holland Park, English Voices and Retrospect Opera.
-Choral work this year has included projects with London Contemporary Voices, Edvard Grieg Kor and Philharmonia Voices.
+Choral work in 2017-18 included projects with London Contemporary Voices, Edvard Grieg Kor and Philharmonia Voices.
 She is a member of the professional singers scheme with London Philharmonia Chorus and is an alumna of the Genesis 16 training programme.
 As well as performing, Emma also teaches singing privately and at Bedford Girls School.